Prepare to Lead

-Prepare to Lead: A To-Do List for the Educator
+Prepare to Lead: A To-Do List for the Team Educator

 This checklist is a compilation of the preparatory tasks successful educators do in order to ensure a great Future City experience for all involved - their students and themselves.
 Check off each item until you’ve completed the list and you can be sure that you’re ready to lead your team!

 Read the handbook in its entirety.
-It gives you a sense of the scope of the project, whom you need to be in touch with, how to find key information, and most of all, what the steps are for students to complete the project.
-Click here to download the Program Handbook or go to futurecity.org/resources (filter for Handbook & Student Handouts).
+It gives you a sense of the scope of the project, who you need to be in touch with, how to find key information, and most of all, what the steps are for students to complete the project.
+The handbook can be downloaded after educators register.

-Contact your Regional Coordinator and find out what your regional deadlines are.
-Ask if there are any meetings or other ways to check in and get questions answered.
+Contact your Regional Coordinator to find out what your regional deadlines are.
+See if there are any trainings or other ways to check in and get questions answered.

-Register your team at futurecity.org/register.
-Registration closes on October 31, 2016.
+Register your school/organization at register.futurecity.org.
+Registration closes on October 31, 2022.

 Complete the Home School Affidavit.
 If you are a home school educator, you will need to complete the Home School Affidavit Form to verify that your home school is operating in accordance with the laws in your state.
-Click here to download a writable PDF version of the Home School Affidavit Form or visit the Resources section (filter for Competition Forms & Project Plan).
+This year the affidavit is available as an online form in the Educator Dashboard.

-Create a preliminary schedule to lead your team through each step of the project, leaving time for contacting mentors and having them work with students as well as allowing a little wiggle room to meet the regional competition deadlines.
+Create a preliminary schedule to guide your team through each step of the project, leaving time for contacting mentors and having them work with students as well as allowing a little wiggle room to meet the regional deadlines.

-Visit the Gallery section of Future City's website to see models, essays, and presentations from previous years.
-It’s a great way to understand what this competition is all about and what successful entries look like.
+Explore the Gallery section of Future City's website to see models, essays, and presentations from previous years.
+It’s a great way to understand what this competition is all about and what high-scoring entries look like.

 Gather supplies for the City Model.
 Stockpile a wide variety of recyclable materials - art supplies, parts of household appliances, paper towel rolls, leftover paint, water bottles, and so on.

 Organize your team.
 Create the team format that works for you and your students.
-You can have a small team of just 3 students or a large team of 30 students.
+You can have a small team of just 3 students or a large team of 30 students (*check with your Regional Coordinator to confirm region specific rules on team sizes).
 As you decide what format works for you, review the Team Format Options here.

-Find a mentor: Mentors can be engineers, technical professionals, architects, city or urban planners, city managers, or others who work in the engineering and technical community.
-Parents are a great mentor resource.
+Find a STEM mentor for your team: Mentors can be engineers, technical professionals, architects, urban planners, city managers, or others who work in the engineering and technical community.
 Ask your students if their parents or relatives are engineers or technicians.
 Don’t be shy - mentors who participated in a recent survey told us they volunteered because they were asked!